 We would love to gift mommy a last-minute trip to Baguetteland, but alas, the purse strings are not that ample at the moment (one day).
 For now, we’re bringing the storybooks streets of Provence to her with this gorgeous TASCHEN art book filled with everything from “lavish chateaus to quiet, antique retreats.”

 Mommy wants some cake

 Was Mom asking you recently if those pants made her butt look big?
 We hope you said yes, because—as you should very well know—we’re in the year of the cake right now.
-Milk Bar recently launched a limited-edition Strawberry Shortcake Truffle Box for Mother’s Day this year, and the dozen little vanilla cake balls are studded in crumbly goodness and soaked in strawberry milk that will make Mom wish they were available year-round.
+Milk Bar recently launched a limited-edition Blueberry Muffin Truffle Box for Mother’s Day this year, and the dozen little blueberry muffin cake balls are studded in crumbly goodness and topped with crunchy sprinkles that will make Mom wish they were available year-round.